hengshuaiyao/HengshuaiYao.github.io/README.md

 <div align="center">
 <video src="videos/SZ tetris game short.mp4" width="640" height="400" autoplay controls preload></video>
 </div>

+### Students
+- Xing Chen, cosupervised with Yi Chang and Hechang Chen, School of Artificial Intelligence, Jilin University.
+2020--
+- Yanqing Wu, cosupervised with Randy Goebel, Department of Computing Science, University of Alberta.
+2022--
+- Nazmus Sakib, cosupervised with Hong Zhang, Department of Computing Science, University of Alberta.
+He graduated in 2020.
+Nazmus taught me what is positively making things possible with magic fingers from hard work.
+- [Mennatullah Siam](https://scholar.google.com/citations?user=AVPds3kAAAAJ&hl=ar), Department of Computing Science, University of Alberta. mentored 2019 to 2020.
+Now a postdoc at York University.
+Menna taught me what is real passion for research.
+- [Shangtong Zhang](http://shangtongzhang.github.io/), Department of Computing Science, University of Alberta. mentored 2019 to 2020, now an assistant professor at University of Virginia.
+Shangtong taught me what is productivity, creativity and persistence.
+- Yangchen Pan, Department of Computing Science, University of Alberta, mentored in summer 2019 to 2020 on MCTS.
+He taught me the backward model for model-based RL.
+- Chao Gao, Department of Computing Science, University of Alberta, mentored in summer 2019 to 2020 on MCTS.
+He taught me how MCTS works (however it appears I didn't learn well at that time; Only in 2022 I had a chance to better grasp it) and the game of Hex.
+- [Arash Pourzarabi](https://www.cbc.ca/news/canada/edmonton/alberta-victims-plane-crash-iran-1.5418751), a very talented student I mentored in 2020 summer, always missed by us in PS752.
+Together we were working on deorrelation features for DQN.
+One month ago before that, he and me we were having lunch at Phobulous near UofA and I always remember his smile and bright eyes.
+- Khuram Javed, Department of Computing Science, University of Alberta, mentored in summer 2019 to 2020 and I was learning meta learning from him.
+- Yi Liu.
+Department of Mathematical and Statistical Sciences, University of Alberta. mentored in summer 2019.
+We were working on UCB and I was learning the mathematics behind UCB from him.

 <!--
 ## Openprice
 The mobile App is the product of our startup Openprice which I cofounded in 2016.
 The app helps users manage their receipts and manage shopping.